 Interestingly enough, despite the lack of a subway, Bogotá decided it was time to add 76 kilometers of bike lanes across the city to reduce crowding of other transport mobility options during the sanitary crisis.

 The answer: There is a market for micro-mobility

 Last year’s McKinsey report stated that their base-case model for the global micro-mobility quarter could consume around 8 percent of the total mobility market.
-This outs the economics at a US$300 billion market only for the US by 2030
+This puts the economics at a US$300 billion market only for the US by 2030

 So, if you question whether there’s still a market for micro-mobility, I believe the answer is yes, there is both consumer and investor appetite for these products.